Last Updated on

 - Roast the hazelnuts in a large pan without any fat until they become fragrant and a shade darker.
 Keep an eye on them all the time and shake the pan often.
 Transfer to a plate and let cool until you prepare the rest.

 - Divide the pastry into two equal parts.
-Press one part into a rough rectangle.
-Roll it as good as you can on a floured surface with a lightly floured rolling pin.
+Press one part into a rough rectangle on a lightly floured surface.
+Roll it as good as you can with a lightly floured rolling pin.
 Run a knife under the pastry sheet to help it come off the surface and place it carefully in the casserole dish.
 If it breaks, push it back in form with your fingers, everything will stick together again perfectly.
 Prick with a fork all over the place.

 - Sprinkle the pastry with ½ of the roasted hazelnuts.

-- Take one handful of the apples and squeeze it to remove the excess liquid (you could reserve the juice to drink it, if you wish).
+- Take one handful of the apples and squeeze it to remove the excess liquid.
 Continue this way with the remaining grated apples.
 Spread the apples on top of the pastry and level.
 Sprinkle the remaining hazelnuts on top.